uw-lbatson/Racket-Projs/README.md

 largest currency, subtract it from the total, and determine how to get the smallest amount from that total.
 This method would give us the coins: 19, 1, 1, 1, 1, 1, 1, 1, 1.
 We can clearly see however, that we could simply have three coins: 9, 9, 9.
 We can see that the greedy algorithm is wrong in this case, which is why it is best to use another method.
 The application has been optimized to have a big O value of O(n*log2(n)).

-Guess: This application uses the basic idea of machine learning to build decision trees that determine if given animal characteristics are an animal.
-Both files, animal and guess, are needed to run the application.